Quitten/Autorize/README.md

 2. Download Jython standalone JAR: http://www.jython.org/download.html
 3. Open burp -> Extender -> Options -> Python Environment -> Select File -> Choose the Jython standalone JAR
 4. Install Autorize from the BApp Store or follow these steps:
-5. Download the Autorize.py file.
+5. Clone the repo or download it and unzip it.
 6. Open Burp -> Extender -> Extensions -> Add -> Choose Autorize.py file.
 7. See the Autorize tab and enjoy automatic authorization detection :)